kroma-network/kroma/specs/validations.md

 The `startingBlockNumber` must be at least the number of the first recorded L2 block.
 The `startingTimestamp` MUST be the same as the timestamp of the first recorded L2 block.

-The first `outputRoot` submitted will thus be at height `startingBlockNumber + SUBMISSION_INTERVAL`.
+Thus the first `outputRoot` submitted will be at height `startingBlockNumber`, and each subsequent one will be at height incremented by `SUBMISSION_INTERVAL`.

 ## Security Considerations